FrancescoGovigli/Kaggle_Competition_ImageClassification/README.md

 Best Model:

 We modified our baseline by changing the resize of the input image to 512x512 to reduce loss of quality.
 Moreover, after looking deeply into the image dataset, we decided to apply more rigid Data Augmentation by increasing rotation\_range = 15, width\_shift = 20, height\_shift = 20, zoom = 0.2.
-We tryed also to change the batch\_size to 12 and the learning rate to 1e-5 to reach a more precise loss computation and a slowly correction of the trained weights.
+We tried also to change the batch\_size to 12 and the learning rate to 1e-5 to reach a more precise loss computation and a slowly correction of the trained weights.

 The model has just one fully connected layer of 1024 units and a 3 neurons output layer with Softmax activation.